Media Arts Seminar Syllabus

 Required Textbook (s): None (readings will be assigned/required)

-3) Be comfortable using the vocabulary of the media arts discipline in an oral presentation.
+2) Be comfortable using the vocabulary of the media arts discipline in an oral presentation.

-4) Present in a professional manner.
+4) Present in a professional manner using appropriate technology and industry-standard software.

 Specific Objectives: